Tooltip

 WAI-ARIA

 In the component itself we use multiple aria-attributes to assure the component works well with a range of assistive technologies.
-For some attributes however it is not possible for the Design System to add a meaningfull value, because it relies on the context or way a component is used.
+For some attributes however it is not possible for the Design System to add a meaningful value, because it relies on the context or way a component is used.

 Attributes that we recommend you add in certain scenarios are mentioned below.

-is when the tooltip provides a label or title for the anchor element, such as an icon only button (so button with only an icon) and no visible text.
+A tooltip is linked to the element it belongs to by either an aria-labelledby or an aria-describedby relation.
+The choice between the two depends on the context and the relationship between the tooltip and the anchor element.
+A good example of when to use aria-labelledby is when the tooltip provides a label or title for the anchor element, such as an icon only button (so button with only an icon) and no visible text.
 In this case, the tooltip serves as the accessible name for the button.

 You can read more on the difference between the two attributes in the MDN article about aria-describedby